BegumDev/ReviewHubMS3/README.md

 ## Credits
 ***
 * ### Code
-    - Technical code
     - Overall fundamental CRUD knowledge

-* ### Content
+        - The fundamental knowledge behind all CRUD functionality is inspired by Code Institutes Task Manager tutorial.

 * ### Media
-    - Image links
+    - Image links are within the HTML as taken from Google sources.
+None of the images are attributed as mine.

 * ### Acknowledgements
-    - Mentor
-    - Tutor Support
+    - Mentor - Rohit Sharma has been brilliant is advising of cleaner code (althoughI couldn't implement all his advice due to time constraints).
+    - Tutor Support - has been really helpful in guiding through any lack of understand in error or code logic.